 All yoga mats and props are provided, but please bring a water.
 Kiddos should dress comfortably in leggings, sweat pants, or even pajama pants.
 No jeans please!

-This offering is for children only. $10 per child per class.
+This offering is for children only, but a parent can stay the first few times, if that is the preference. $10 per child per class.

 Please contact Morgan directly with questions: 304-704-1002